mj-km/makinteractlab.github.io/_pages/about.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/FaTROXhY3-A" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Our lab is among the few well-recognized and award-winning HCI labs in Korea working at the intersection of design and engineering.
-Please see our [publication list](./publications.html).
+Please see our [publications](./publications.html).

 Rooted in user-centered experience design, and with deep understanding and expertise in various engineering fields (computing, mechanical engineering, electronics), we explore emerging technologies in the areas of **novel tools for electronics and fabrication** and **metaverse and haptic augmentation**.